Cupolas of Capitalism

 Greek / Italian Renaissance Revival capitol building

 .
 Features a cubical central cupola tower block carrying a copper covered dome and a statue named Montana.
 The capitol building is 165 feet tall.
-More info offsite with a photo essay from A&E Architects; capitol tours and another photo essay from the Montana Historical Society; and pictures of the capitol grounds and an essay on Montana government from Travel Montana.
+More info offsite with a photo essay from A&E Architects; an official tour booklet (archived here too) and capitol tour info from the Montana Historical Society; and historic images from Kennon Baird's informative Helena As She Was site.
+More about visiting the capitol here.
+A photo essay and an article on Montana government are available from the official Montana travel site.

 View States: A-BC-EF-ILIN-KL-MEMI-MO,